gi-bielefeld/plast/README.md

 1. **Pangenome simulation**

-   The directory contains a script to be used for pangenome simulation with [ALF](http://alfsim.org/#index).
+   The directory contains a parameter file to be used for pangenome simulation with [ALF](http://alfsim.org/#index).
+Additionally, a script is provided to transfer sequences outputted by ALF into contiguous genome sequences.

 3. **PARA C**